project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 0) The ramp gait is interpolated from a flat & steep gait.
 We can place the foot anywhere in between the two ending locations of the gait.
    This is what we call the 'executable foot locations line'.

-1) Test a number of foot locations on the ground whether there is a potential foot location at some height.
-This five optional foot locations.
+1) For a number of foot locations on the ground test whether there is a potential foot location at some height.
+This gives optional foot locations.

 2) For all the optional foot locations find which one is executable and closest to the executable foot locations line.

-3) Transform this into a praameter by finding at what percentage of the executable foot locations line.
+3) Transform this into a parameter by finding at what percentage of the executable foot locations line.

 More Information On The Algorithms In Place